 AMD Athlon 200GE uses Radeon Vega 3 graphics and has a graphical core count of 3.
 Radeon Vega 3 and a GPU clock speed of 1000MHz is not very impressive and therefore you really shouldn’t have that many expectations attached to this APU’s graphical prowess.
-Having said that, there are folks who prefer to have an inexpensive CPU for their office PCs that can support light gaming on the side.
+However, there are folks who prefer to have an inexpensive CPU for their office PCs that can support light gaming on the side.
 Games like CS GO, Valorant, League of Legends, and more of the sort will work for you in 720p resolution.
 Anything more than that and you’ll be disappointed.

-The AMD Athlon 200GE is a very inexpensive CPU that comes with its own integrated GPU.
+So, AMD Athlon 200GE is a very inexpensive CPU that comes with its own integrated GPU.
 In this price tag, finding a CPU with graphical prowess the same as Athlon 200GE is quite rare.
 This CPU certainly makes no attempt to dethrone anyone in that department.
 Despite that, the very attractive price and ease of availability make it a worthy product to consider for those who are on a strict budget.